OffchainLabs/arbitrum-monitoring/packages/batch-poster-monitor/README.md

 ## Monitor Details

-The Batch Poster Monitor is crucial for ensuring that L2 transaction data is reliably posted to L1, maintaining the chain's data availability guarantees.
-It monitors the batch posting process, which involves compressing L2 transaction data and submitting it to the L1 chain, while also tracking the batch poster's account balance to ensure uninterrupted operation.
+The Batch Poster Monitor is crucial for ensuring that transaction data is reliably posted to the parent chain, maintaining the chain's data availability guarantees.
+It monitors the batch posting process, which involves compressing transaction data and submitting it to the parent chain, while also tracking the batch poster's account balance to ensure uninterrupted operation.

 ### Critical Events